vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-from-csv.md

     CREATE EDGE action (actionId int, duration double, label bool, feature0 double, feature1 double, feature2 double, feature3 double);
     ```

-For more information, see [Quick Start of Nebula Graph Database](../../2.quick-start/4.nebula-graph-crud.md).
+For more information, see [Quick Start of Nebula Graph Database](https://docs.nebula-graph.io/2.0/2.quick-start/1.quick-start-workflow/).

 ### Step 2.
 Prepare CSV files

 Do a check of these:

 1. The CSV files are processed to meet the requirements of the schema.
-For more information, see  [Quick Start of Nebula Graph Studio](../../nebula-studio/quick-start/st-ug-prepare-csv.md).
     >**NOTE**: Exchange supports importing CSV files with or without headers.

 2. The CSV files must be stored in HDFS and get the file storage path.